conterra/mapapps-related-tables/README.md

 ------------------
 **Requirement: map.apps 3.x**

-Simply add the dn_contentviewerrelates bundle to your app.
+Simply add the dn_relatedtables bundle to your app.

 Development Guide
 ------------------